 In high school, for example, instead of getting more state funds, weaker schools may actually get less.
 Ministry of Education figures show, in fact, that students in the highest and lowest socioeconomic groups get practically the same budget (see graph below).

-Changing the budgeting system of kindergartens to take into consideration the children’s background is also critically important, because of the great significance of early childhood education for social mobility, as we saw in
+Changing the budgeting system of kindergartens to take into consideration the children’s background is also critically important, because of the great significance of early childhood education for social mobility, as we saw in this post.

 Another issue requiring a different allocation of resources is special classes for advancing low-achieving students.
 The need is particularly acute in small communities that get no budget at all since they don’t meet the criteria with regard to the minimum number of eligible students.